landlab/landlab/docs/source/user_guide/grid.rst

 ``HexModelGrid``          ``VoronoiDelaunayGrid``   triagonal            hexagons ``RadialModelGrid``       ``VoronoiDelaunayGrid``   concentric           Voronoi polygons

+:ref:`landlab.grid.raster.RasterModelGrid <landlab.grid.raster.RasterModelGrid>`
-`landlab.grid.raster.RasterModelGrid <http://landlab.readthedocs.org/en/latest/landlab.grid.html#landlab.grid.raster.RasterModelGrid>`_ gives a regular (square) grid, initialized with *number_of_node_rows*, *number_of_node_columns*, and a *spacing*.
+gives a regular (square) grid, initialized with *number_of_node_rows*, *number_of_node_columns*, and a *spacing*.
+In a :ref:`landlab.grid.voronoi.VoronoiDelaunayGrid <landlab.grid.voronoi.VoronoiDelaunayGrid>`,
-In a `landlab.grid.voronoi.VoronoiDelaunayGrid <http://landlab.readthedocs.org/en/latest/landlab.grid.html#landlab.grid.voronoi.VoronoiDelaunayGrid>`_, a set of node coordinates is given as an initial condition.
+a set of node coordinates
+is given as an initial condition.
 Landlab then forms a Delaunay triangulation, so that the links between nodes are the edges of the triangles, and the cells are Voronoi polygons.
-A `landlab.grid.hex.HexModelGrid <http://landlab.readthedocs.org/en/latest/landlab.grid.html#landlab.grid.hex.HexModelGrid>`_ is a
+A :ref:`landlab.grid.hex.HexModelGrid <landlab.grid.hex.HexModelGrid>` is a
 special type of VoronoiDelaunayGrid in which the Voronoi cells happen to be regular hexagons.
-In a `landlab.grid.radial.RadialModelGrid <http://landlab.readthedocs.org/en/latest/landlab.grid.html#landlab.grid.radial.RadialModelGrid>`_, nodes are created in concentric circles and then connected to form a Delaunay triangulation (again with Voronoi polygons as cells).
+In a :ref:`landlab.grid.radial.RadialModelGrid <landlab.grid.radial.RadialModelGrid>`, nodes are created in concentric circles and then connected to form a Delaunay triangulation (again with Voronoi polygons as cells).

-..
-The next example illustrates the use of a RadialModelGrid.
+.. _importing_a_dem:

 Importing a DEM
 ===============

-Landlab offers the methods `landlab.io.esri_ascii.read_esri_ascii <http://landlab.readthedocs.org/en/latest/manual_index_alt_format.htmli#landlab.io.esri_ascii.read_esri_ascii>`_ and
-`landlab.io.netcdf.read_netcdf <http://landlab.readthedocs.org/en/latest/landlab.io.netcdf.html#landlab.io.netcdf.read_netcdf>`_ to allow ingestion of
+Landlab offers the methods :ref:`landlab.io.esri_ascii.read_esri_ascii <landlab.io.esri_ascii.read_esri_ascii>` and :ref:`landlab.io.netcdf.read_netcdf <landlab.io.netcdf.read_netcdf>` to allow ingestion of
 existing digital elevation models as raster grids.

 **read_esri_ascii** allows import of an ARCmap formatted ascii file (.asc or .txt)